-The chosen candidate will operate from the central hub of the AHUG office in Kane, PA, while spending time in the field over an 8-week program (June 5 - July 28) networking and performing duties alongside assigned mentors in forestry, land management, logging and harvest operations, sawmilling, secondary and by-products manufacturing, economic development, promotion, state government and industry advocacy.
+Allegheny Hardwood Utilization Group (AHUG) is offering a 10-week summer internship opportunity in 2025 (May 20 - July 26, flexible).
+The selected candidate will operate from the central hub of the AHUG office in Kane, PA, working on landscape invasive species and environmental education projects, while also spending time in the field networking and performing duties alongside assigned industry mentors (to be selected from AHUG partners in forestry, land management, logging/harvest operations, sawmilling, secondary and by-products manufacturing, economic development, promotion, state government and industry advocacy).

-The goal of this program is to develop the future leaders and entrepreneurs of the Pennsylvania hardwood industry by providing an immersive experience into the dynamics of the region's natural resource and hardwood industry sectors, and the efforts to provide advocacy, promotion, education and economic development services in support of its continued growth.
+The goal of the Susan Swanson Memorial Internship is to develop the future leaders and entrepreneurs of the Pennsylvania forest and wood products industry by providing an immersive experience into the dynamics of the region's natural resource and hardwood industry sectors, and the efforts to provide advocacy, promotion, education and economic development services in support of its continued growth.